-- In this paper, our objective is to formulate the stochastic sediment flux directly from the dynamics of individual grains, rather than by introducing additional Eulerian quantities such as volumetric entrainment and deposition rates or inter-arrival time distributions.
+In this paper, our objective is to formulate the stochastic sediment flux directly from the Lagrangian dynamics of individual grains, rather than by introducing additional Eulerian quantities, such as volumetric entrainment and deposition rates or interarrival time distributions.
 To achieve this, in Sec.
 2 we extend the motion-rest alternation model for particle displacement, Eq.
 (1) to include Newtonian velocities from Eq.
 (2).
-This produces a description of particle displacement which is valid across timescales.
+This produces a description mechanistic-stochastic model of particle

+- 95 displacement which is valid across timescales a wider range of timescales than earlier descriptions.
 We then construct the sediment flux in Sec.
-3 by aggregating over individual particle displacements from this - 70 model.
+3 by aggregating over individual particle displacements from this model accumulating the displacements of individual particles.
 The resulting formulation shares elements from both the nonlocal and renewal approaches summarized in Eqs.
 (3) and (4).
 In Sec.
-4 we solve the formulation for to derive the displacement and sediment flux probability distribution functions of bedload particles, and in Secs.
-5 and 6 we discuss the new features and limitations of our approach, summarize its relationship to earlier work, and suggest several directions for further development.
+4 we solve the formulation for to derive the displacement and sediment flux probability distribution functions of bedload particles probability distributions of particle position and the sediment flux, and in Secs.
+5 and 6 we discuss - 100 the new features and limitations of our approach, summarize its relationship to earlier work, and suggest several directions for further development.